Bachelor's Degree in Life Sciences

 - Fundamentals of Structural Biochemistry

-- Fundamentals of genetic engineering
+- Fundamentals of Genetic Engineering

-- Basics of oncogenesis
+- Fundamentals of Oncogenesis

-- Lectures and tutorials MANDATORY
+- Lectures and Tutorials (REQUIRED)

 - Health, Safety, and Environment Manager